- Who can apply for the scheme?

 TBB also assists in the skills validation process to support UK businesses with this hiring decision.

-Conditions of the scheme
+Conditions of the Displaced Talent Mobility Pilot

 The scheme allows eligible individuals to come to the UK for the purposes of undertaking a skilled role.